Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

     <br>

-First, let's run the circuit in a cloud simulator and output the result object:
+First, we run the circuit in a cloud simulator and output the result object:

 .. note::

-    You can replace ``ibmq_qasm_simulator`` with your device name to see the complete workflow for a real device.
+    Replace ``ibmq_qasm_simulator`` with your device name to see the complete workflow for a real device.

 .. code-block:: python